2.3 Critical Issues in GenAI

 Take Action:

-• Carefully review user agreements and understand the ways in which genAI tools may collect and make use of your data before consenting to use of the tools.
+• Carefully review user agreements and understand the ways in which genAI applications may collect and make use of your data before consenting to use of the tools.

 • Turn off the chat history and data training features, when the tool allows you to do so.

-• Recognize that when engaging with genAI tools, you are responsible for the information you share with the tool.
+• Recognize that when engaging with genAI applications, you are responsible for the information you share with the tool.

 • Do not share confidential or personal information or information for which you do not hold the copyright.

-• Do not share colleagues’ work in part or in full using a genAI tool without their informed consent.
+• Do not share colleagues’ work in part or in full using a genAI application without their informed consent.

 • Do not share in part or in full information considered the property of the organization you work for (e.g., policies, internal documents, resources) unless there is a license or permission that explicitly allows such use.